shelcia/noobcodes-docs/docs/uber/flatten-binary-tree-to-linked-list.md

 You are given a doubly linked list, which contains nodes that have a next pointer, a previous pointer, and an additional child pointer.
 This child pointer may or may not point to a separate doubly linked list, also containing these special nodes.
 These child lists may have one or more children of their own, and so on, to produce a multilevel data structure as shown in the example below.

 Given the head of the first level of the list, flatten the list so that all the nodes appear in a single-level, doubly linked list.
-Let curr be a node with a child list.
-The nodes in the child list should appear after curr and before curr.next in the flattened list.
+Let `curr` be a node with a child list.
+The nodes in the child list should appear after `curr` and before `curr.next` in the flattened list.

 Return the head of the flattened list.
-The nodes in the list must have all of their child pointers set to null.
+The nodes in the list must have all of their child pointers set to `null`.

 [Leetcode link](https://leetcode.com/problems/flatten-binary-tree-to-linked-list/)